junxit/us-congress-bills-114/bill.md

   - **(5)** *Report of excess* Not later than 60 days after the approval of Board recommendations pursuant to paragraph (1), Federal agencies with custody, control, or administrative jurisdiction over the identified properties shall submit a Report of Excess to the General Services Administration.
   - **(6)** *Sale*
     - **(A)** *Initiation of sale* Not later than 120 days after the acceptance by the Administrator of the Report of Excess and notwithstanding any other provision of law (including section 501 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11411), but except as provided in section 14(g)), the General Services Administration shall initiate the sale of the civilian real properties described in paragraph (1).
-    - **(B)** *Completion of sale* Not later than 1 year after the acceptance of the Report of Excess, the Administrator shall sell the civilian real properties at fair market value at highest and best use.
+    - **(B)** *Completion of sale* Not later than 1 year after the acceptance of the Report of Excess, the Administrator shall sell the civilian real properties at fair market value at highest and best use, unless the Director of OMB determines it is in the financial interest of the Government to execute a sale more than a year after the acceptance of the Report of Excess, but not greater than 2 years after the acceptance of the Report of Excess.
 - **(c)** *Analysis of inventory* The Board shall perform an independent analysis of the inventory of Federal civilian real property and the recommendations submitted pursuant to section 11.
 The Board shall not be bound or limited by the recommendations submitted pursuant to section 11.
 If, in the opinion of the Board, an agency fails to provide needed information, data, or adequate recommendations that meet the standards and criteria, the Board shall develop such recommendations as the Board considers appropriate based on existing data contained in the Federal Real Property Profile or other relevant information.
 - **(d)** *Information and proposals*
   - **(1)** *Receipt* Notwithstanding any other provision of law, the Board may receive and consider proposals, information, and other data submitted by State and local officials and the private sector.
   - **(2)** *Consultation* The Board shall consult with State and local officials on information, proposals, and other data that the officials submit to the Board.
   - **(3)** *Availability* Information submitted to the Board shall be made publicly available.
 - **(e)** *Accounting system* Not later than 120 days after the date of enactment of this Act, the Board shall identify or develop and implement a system of accounting to be used to independently evaluate the costs of and returns on the recommendations.
 Such accounting system shall be applied in developing the Board’s recommendations and determining the highest return to the taxpayer.
-In applying the accounting system, the Board shall set a standard performance period.
+In applying the accounting system, the Board shall set a standard performance period of not less than 15 years.
 - **(f)** *Public hearing* The Board shall conduct public hearings.
 All testimony before the Board at a public hearing under this subsection shall be presented under oath.
 - **(g)** *Reporting of information and recommendations*
   - **(1)** *In general* Subject to the schedule and limitations specified in paragraph (2), the Board shall transmit to the Director of OMB, and publicly post on a Federal Web site maintained by the Board, reports containing the Board’s findings, conclusions, and recommendations for—